 Show Label displays the field label before the value.
 This only works for fields that are marked as Visible.

 Filterable fields appear as options to select as filters inside the scheduler.
-Supported field types are Picklist, Lookup, and Master-Detail.
+Supported field types are Picklist, Lookup, Master-Detail, Number, and Currency.

 Photo URL is used for Row objects, and indicates that this field contains a URL path to an image.
 This image will be displayed next to the row name in the leftmost column.